 The majority of fibroids don’t change in size during pregnancy, but some do.
-In fact, one-third of uterine fibroids may grow in the first trimester, according to a 2010 review.
+In fact, of uterine fibroids may grow in the first trimester, according to a 2010 review.
 Fibroid growth is possibly influenced by estrogen, and estrogen levels rise during pregnancy.
 This may lead to growth.

 Many women who have fibroids can get pregnant naturally.
 Treatment may not even be necessary for conception.

 In some cases, however, fibroids can impact your fertility.
 For example, submucosal fibroids, which are a type of fibroid that grows and bulges into the uterine cavity, increase your risk for infertility or pregnancy loss.

 While fibroids may cause infertility for some women, other explanations for infertility are more common.
 If you’re having trouble conceiving or maintaining a pregnancy, your doctor may explore other possible causes before attributing the issue to fibroids.

 Next steps if you’re trying to conceive with fibroids

 Talk with your doctor about the size or position of any fibroids you have.
 Ask if they could cause problems with your attempts to get pregnant or the ability to carry a pregnancy.
 Likewise, ask your doctor if fibroid treatments can help improve your odds for pregnancy success.

 During pregnancy, treatment for uterine fibroids is limited because of the risk to the fetus.
 Bed rest, hydration, and mild pain relievers may be prescribed to help expectant mothers manage symptoms of fibroids.